glifchits/glifchits/README.md

 ### Hello!

-🎓 I am a PhD student in computer science at the University of Toronto.

-💡 I am interested in how people try to predict things that are hard to predict.
+👋 I am a software generalist primarily building with React and Python.

-📫 You can find how to reach me at https://www.cs.toronto.edu/~glifchits.
+📫 You can find how to reach me at https://georgelifchits.ca/